More about the International Dylan Thomas Prize

 Launched in 2006, the annual Swansea University International Dylan Thomas Prize is one of the most prestigious awards for young writers, aimed at encouraging raw creative talent worldwide.
 It celebrates and nurtures international literary excellence.

-The £30,000 Prize is awarded to the best published or produced literary work in the English language, written by an author aged 39 or under.
+The £30,000 Prize is awarded to the best published literary work in the English language, written by an author aged 39 or under.

 Dylan Thomas, the quintessential adolescent writer, was ideally suited to serve as an inspiration to young writers everywhere.
 The freshness and immediacy of his writing were qualities that he never lost.
 The Prize seeks to ensure that readers today will have the chance to savour the vitality and sparkle of a new generation of young writers.